aklajnert/idasen-control/README.md

 ```
 Calling `desk save` again on already saved position will overwrite it.

-After you save the position, you can move desk to the saved state by running one of the commands below:
+After you save the position, you can move desk to the saved state by running the command below:
 ```shell
 desk <position-name>
 ```